Tips to help you this tax time

 Stay on top of your employer obligations

 Fringe benefits tax (FBT) – The FBT year runs from 1 April to 31 March.
 Did you provide staff benefits on top of their salary and wages during the FBT year?
-The due date to lodge your FBT return and pay any FBT owed has now passed.
-However, if you already have a tax professional that lodges electronically on your behalf, you have until Tuesday 25 June 2024.
+The due date to lodge your FBT return and pay any FBT owed is Wednesday 21 May 2025.
+However, if you already have a tax professional that lodges electronically on your behalf, you have until Wednesday 25 June 2025.

-Super guarantee (SG) rate increase – From 1 July the SG rate will increase to 11.5%.
-Make sure you pay your SG contributions by Sunday 28 July 2024 in full, on time and to the right fund.
+Super guarantee (SG) rate increase – From Tuesday 1 July 2025 the SG rate will increase to 12% of your employees’, or eligible contractors’, ordinary time earnings.
+Make sure you pay your SG contributions for the April to June quarter by Monday 28 July 2025 in full, on time and to the right fund.

 Record keeping and digital services